The Hannoying Struggle with Inferiority: Nigeria’s Accent Dilemma

 A TikToker known as "BlackEnglishman," with a bio that reads a "connoisseur of English pronunciation," is both a subject of ridicule and admiration online.
 His niche involves providing elocution lessons to Nigerian children, guiding them in the nuances of British English pronunciation.
 However, his efforts often transform into a spectacle due to his own lack of ability at capturing the correct tone of British English, which makes sense considering his non British background.
 But, in an attempt to showcase the elocution of "British" English, both he and his students inadvertently project what should only come out of a comedy show.

-Nigeria's diverse linguistic landscape, comprises a wealth of over 500 languages.
+Nigeria's wide linguistic landscape comprises a wealth of over 500 languages.
 As a legacy of British colonialism, English has become the official state language, integral to education, government affairs, and daily social interactions, currently spoken by around 20% of the population.
 This linguistic framework coexists with three main indigenous languages—Yoruba, Hausa, and Igbo.
 In 2023, Hausa led as the most spoken local language, spoken by over 48 million individuals, followed by, Yoruba, Nigerian Pidgin and Igbo.
-Nigerian Pidgin is a form of colloquial English and is a common variety amongst Nigerians.
-Within this spectrum of linguistic diversity, there are different perceptions about the usage of indigenous languages and English.
-Although thhe tone and utilisation of English is significantly influenced by educational background and regional dialect, introducing variations that impact the auditory “quality” of one's English.
+Nigerian Pidgin is a form of colloquial English and is a common variety amongst Nigerians, it serves as a lingua franca, bridging communication gaps among Nigeria’s many ethnic groups.
+Despite this linguistic plurality, attitudes toward indigenous languages and English remain complex.
+While English is often viewed as a marker of upward mobility, its local adaptations reflect the realities of Nigeria’s multilingual society, where speech patterns and accents continue to shape perceptions of class, intellect, and belonging.

-Historically, proficiency in English has served as a symbol of social standing and educational attainment, positioning individuals more favourably in society as they are seen as educated and well exposed.
-In more recent times, this notion has not shifted, but it has evolved.
-Indigenous accents are now often regarded as unsophisticated, leading to a noticeable shift in social dynamics towards the adoption of Western accents.
-This is evident in the critique leveled against individuals displaying what is colloquially known as the "H" factor, which is the presently over an exaggerated H sound in certain words, a trait commonly associated with the Yoruba language.
-As societal attitudes progress, the dynamics of language usage continue to exert significant influence in shaping perceptions of social status.
+Historically, proficiency in English has been a marker of social status and educational attainment, positioning individuals as well-educated and globally exposed.
+While this notion remains intact, it has evolved.
+Indigenous accents are increasingly perceived as unsophisticated, driving a shift toward the adoption of Western accents as a sign of refinement.
+TThis shift is particularly evident in the critique of what is colloquially known as the “H-factor”—the exaggerated pronunciation of the letter “H” in certain words, a trait commonly associated with Yoruba speakers.
+As societal attitudes progress the dynamics of language usage and accents continue to exert influence in shaping perceptions of social status.

 Popular Culture

-The controversial figure, Bobrisky, is another example, drawing attention and ridicule for the caricature like adoption of a westernised accent.
+The controversial figure, Bobrisky, is another example drawing attention and ridicule for the caricature like adoption of a westernised accent.
 In an unending effort to convey a sense of prestige and elevation, Bobrisky's cartoonish endorsement of this accent becomes a subject of scrutiny and amusement in popular culture.
-When coupled with Bobrisky's colourist beliefs, it underscores a deeper narrative of identity struggle, wherein individuals seek to project a refined image often through the assimilation and adoption of Western characteristics.
+When viewed alongside Bobrisky’s well-documented colourist views, it shows a serious struggle with identity— one where individuals seek to project a more refined sense of self through the assimilation and adoption of Western characteristics.

 Education, Colonialisation and Afrophobia

 Writing In "Black Skin, White Masks, Franz Fonan states, "Every colonized people – in other words, every people in whose soul an inferiority complex has been created by the death and burial of its local cultural originality – finds itself face to face with the language of the civilizing nation; that is, with the culture of the mother country.
 The colonized is elevated above his jungle status in proportion to his adoption of the mother country’s cultural standards.
 He becomes whiter as he renounces his blackness, his jungle.
 Here lie the seeds of self-hate, the most destructive of the effects of colonialism."
-This incisive commentary lays bare the insidious nature of self-hatred, which is a byproduct of colonialism.
+This commentary lays bare the insidious nature of self hatred, which is a byproduct of colonialism and one we still witness showing up today in the psyches of many.

-Fanons commentary encapsulates one of the many global challenges faced by the black community, and that is the disconcerting correlation between perceived sophistication and proximity to whiteness.
-This complex has given rise to an inferiority mindset, contributing to various social and cultural issues, that have fostered stereotypes within African communities.
-This point becomes even more apparent when comparing the reception towards non British Europeans speaking English, to that of Africans.
-The former is often perceived as more desirable and attractive, while the latter is generally not.
-Such disparities are reminders of the enduring legacy of colonialism, which continues to shape perceptions of identity and worth.
+Fanons commentary encapsulates one of the many global challenges faced by the black community and that is the disconcerting correlation between perceived sophistication and proximity to whiteness.
+This complex has given rise to an inferiority mindset, contributing to various social and cultural issues, that have fostered negative stereotypes within African communities.
+This point becomes even more apparent when comparing the reception towards non British Europeans speaking English to that of Africans.
+The former is often perceived as more desirable and attractive while the latter is generally not.
+Such disparities are reminders of the legacy of colonialism which continues to shape perceptions of identity and worth.

-The notion that unaccented English is synonymous with sophistication and that native languages are dismissed as redundant has inadvertently contributed to the erosion of linguistic and cultural ties within Nigerian households.
-The ramifications of this trend extend far beyond mere language use; it profoundly impacts the transmission of traditions, values, and connection with one's culture.
-The aftermath is, a generation, particularly in the diaspora, that is now grappling with the challenge of reconciling its identity.
-This highlights the need for a more nuanced and balanced approach to language and culture preservation, creating an environment where linguistic diversity is celebrated, and heritage is regarded as an asset rather than a hindrance to progress.
+The notion that unaccented English is synonymous with sophistication and that native languages redundant has inadvertently contributed to the erosion of linguistic and cultural ties within Nigerian households.
+The ramifications of this trend extend far beyond mere language use; it impacts the transmission of traditions, values, and connection with one's culture.
+The aftermath is that a generation, particularly in the diaspora, are now grappling with the challenge of reconciling their identity.
+This highlights the need for a more nuanced and balanced approach to language and culture preservation, creating an environment where native languages are celebrated and heritage is regarded as an asset rather than a hindrance to progress.

-Interestingly, despite the unintended comedic flair of the elocution lessons, offered by the "BlackEnglishman" he continues to thrive in his business, still drawing support.
-This paradox arises because, even though his rendition of British English may sound like a mishmash of various accents under the sun, it holds a particular allure for those aspiring to assimilate into Western culture as it is perceived to be a marker of cultural and social refinement. it’s important to note, however, that one should strive towards speaking acquired languages fluently and cultivating accurate pronunciation.
+Interestingly, despite the unintended comedic flair of the elocution lessons offered by the "BlackEnglishman" he continues to thrive in his business still drawing support.
+This paradox arises because even though his rendition of British English may sound like a mishmash of various accents under the sun, it holds a particular allure for those aspiring to assimilate into Western culture as it is perceived to be a marker of social refinement.
+It’s important to note, however, that one should strive to speak any acquired languages fluently and cultivate accurate pronunciation.

-Claiming that accent privilege is nonexistent, and individuals with more westernised accents aren’t beneficiaries of such bias, would be insincere.
-There is, however, value in acknowledging the potential power of a collective refusal to uphold Western ideals as inherently better.
-The ongoing association with Westernisation and elevation reinforces the perception of “Africanness” as inferior an epidemic that has subtly infiltrated collective consciousness.
-Only through the rejection of this, can the afrophobic narratives, start to weaken.
+Denying the existence of accent privilege or the advantages afforded to those who speak with Westernised accents would be disingenuous.
+Yet, there is power in recognising that such biases persist only as long as they are collectively upheld.
+The ongoing association with Westernisation and elevation reinforces the perception of “Africanness” as inferior, an epidemic that has subtly infiltrated collective consciousness.
+Only through the rejection of this can the afrophobic narratives start to weaken.
 By actively challenging and denouncing these concepts we can forge a space where being authentically African is genuinely celebrated.

 Previous